eshinhw/DividendStockWatchlist/README.md

 ## Project Motivation

-As dividend stock investors, we want to buy stocks when they are under-valued and their dividend yields are high.
-Dividend Watchlist helps keeping track of prices of dividend stocks and providing price alerts when they are under-valued.
-It organizes a list of companies which stock prices are lower than our predetermined prices in a buy list, and all we need to do is buy the stocks in the list.
+As dedicated dividend stock investors, our objective is to strategically acquire stocks at opportune moments when they are undervalued and their dividend yields are at their peak.
+The Dividend Watchlist serves as an investing assistant, diligently monitoring the prices of dividend-yielding stocks and promptly notifying us when they reach a favorable valuation.
+It meticulously curates a catalog of companies whose stock prices fall below our pre-established buy thresholds, streamlining our investment decisions.

-Additionally, it displays current dividend yield and 10 years average dividend yield to compare stock valuation.
-If current dividend yield is higher than historical average dividend yield, we can think of it as a buy signal since higher current yield tells us that that stock is attractive and generates higher dividend yield.
+Moreover, the app presents both the current dividend yield and the 10-year average dividend yield for comparative analysis of stock valuations.
+When the current dividend yield surpasses its historical average, it serves as a compelling buy signal, indicating that the stock is not only enticing but also promises a higher dividend yield.

-## Installation
+## How to Install

 There are three ways of running the program.